-This traditional Russian potato vareniki recipe makes half-moon shaped Russian dumplings filled with mashed potato and caramelised onion that are eaten with sour cream and fresh dill.
+This traditional Russian potato vareniki recipe makes half-moon shaped Russian and Ukrainian dumplings filled with mashed potato and caramelised onion that are eaten with sour cream and fresh dill.
 My baboushka made a big batch along with meat-filled pelmeni for family feasts.
 Boiled the first time they’re cooked, they’re fantastic fried the next day.

-It was my responsibility to set the dining table and carry the dishes from the kitchen to dining room – everything from baboushka’s Russian pelmeni and stuffed cabbage rolls, beetroot potato salad and classic garden salad, and Russian kotleti and piroshki – and I have to confess that I set the casserole pot filled to the brim with potato vareniki as close to my place setting as possible.
+As a child, it was my responsibility to set the dining table and carry the dishes from the kitchen to dining room – everything from baboushka’s Russian pelmeni and stuffed cabbage rolls, beetroot potato salad and classic garden salad, and Russian kotleti and piroshki – and I have to confess that I set the casserole pot filled to the brim with potato vareniki as close to my place setting as possible.

 You could also consider a one-off donation or becoming a regular donor to our original Cambodian culinary history and cookbook on the Patreon platform or you could purchase something on Amazon, such as one of these James Beard 2020 award-winning cookbooks, cookbooks by Australian chefs, cookbooks for foodie travellers, classic cookbooks for serious cooks, and gifts for Asian food lovers and picnic lovers.
 Now let me tell you about this Russian potato vareniki recipe.